NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images

-\textbf{Model training.} We choose HumanNeRF \cite{weng2022humannerf} as the basis framework for training our human models due to its high rendering quality.
-Although the authors use single-view videos for their training, the framework actually requires known camera parameters for each frame, thus enabling training with a multi-view dataset.
-We do not make use of the pose correction module, and feed the GT annotations instead.
+\textbf{Model Training.} We select the framework proposed by Weng et al. \cite{weng2022humannerf} as the foundation for training our human models, leveraging its impressive rendering quality.
+Despite the original training methodology relying on single-view videos, we utilize known camera parameters for each frame, facilitating training with a multi-view dataset.
+Notably, we opt out of using the pose correction module and instead provide ground truth annotations.
 One NeRF model is trained for each actor using the preprocessed data.
-The hyperparameters for a typical training session are shown in \cref{tab:hyperparams}.
-These parameters are suitable for a workstation with two Nvidia Titan RTX graphics cards when training on images of the resolution \(1000\times 1000\) pixels.
+A typical training session trains for 100k steps with a learning rate of 0.0005, batch size of 1, number of patches of 36, using the adam optimizer.
+These parameters are suitable for a workstation with two Nvidia Titan RTX graphics cards when training on images of the resolution \(1000\times 1000\) px.

-\subsection{Fisheye camera model and omnidirectional rendering}
+\subsection{Fisheye Camera Model and Omnidirectional Rendering}

-\textbf{The forward projection.} In \cref{fig:fisheyemodel}, let \(\mathbf{X}\) be a point in the 3D world, and its position in the world coordinate system (WCS) is noted as \(\mathbf{X}_\mathrm{w}\).
+\textbf{The Forward Projection.} In \cref{fig:fisheyemodel}, let \(\mathbf{X}\) be a point in the 3D world, and its position in the world coordinate system (WCS) is noted as \(\mathbf{X}_\mathrm{w}\).
 The extrinsic parameters of a camera is defined by its rotation matrix \(\mathbf{R}\) and translation matrix \(\mathbf{T}\) in WCS.
 The position of \(\mathbf{X}_\mathrm{w}\) can be converted to the camera coordinate system (CCS) by \cref{eq:w2cproj}.

 The light ray that goes through \(\mathbf{X}\) and the camera center \(\mathbf{C}\) crosses the mirrored image plane at \(\mathbf{q}\) with the distance \(r\) to the principal point, and its elevation \wrt the optical axis of the camera is \(\theta\).
 The azimuth \(\varphi\) is the angle between the \(x\)-axis and \(r\).
 The resulting image pixel \(\mathbf{p}=(u,v)\) has the same azimuth \(\varphi\) as \(\mathbf{q}\), yet its distance to the principal point \(\rho\) is determined by the projection model.
-The distortionless ideal fisheye camera for our rendering uses the equidistant projection as presented by \cref{eq:equidistant}.
+The distortionless ideal fisheye camera for our rendering uses the equidistant projection, where \(\rho=f\theta\).
 We can then calculate the pixel coordinates of \(\mathbf{p}\) with \cref{eq:pixelcoords}, where \((c_x,c_y)\) are the coordinates of the principal point in the image coordinate system \((\boldsymbol{u,v})\).